 This year is the first year in my life to go to Medeltidsveckan (medieval week) on Gotland and since I have NO medieval clothing what so ever this spring have been very much about making a few outfits for me to wear.
-My favourite fashion turned out to be the German kampfrau fashion.
+My favourite fashion turned out to be the 16th century German fashion.
 It just fits me so well and I just love it and I am well in the way of making my first dress.

 The outfit is very much inspired by this painting by Bonifacio Veronese from around 1540